Per-Starke/BasicPython_CoronaPlot/README.md

 Yes?
 Great.
 You have found the perfect Basic Python Final Project to satisfy your curiosity.

-1. To start of our exploration, clone this repository on your local computer.
+1. To start of your exploration, clone this repository on your local computer.

 2. Open the editor, so that you see the Gib-Hub project "BasicPython_CoronaPlot" on your local computer.